 - It's important to add the onions to a very hot grill.
 If it's not hot enough, you won't get the beautiful (and delicious) char.

 - If you use leeks as a substitute (see above), you'll want to slice them vertically, into fourths.

 - If you're using an outdoor grill with wide grill grates, be sure to place the onions in the opposite direction of the grate.

 I hope you love this super tasty, easy recipe for grilled green onions as much as my family and I do!

 Grilled Green Onions Recipe

 - stovetop grill (or outdoor)

 - 1 dozen green onions (scallions), washed and dried

-Once the grill is very hot, add the scallions and grill each side, just long enough to mark them, about 3 minutes total.
+- Grill.
+Once the grill is very hot, add the onions and grill to mark each side, and soften them a bit, about 4 minutes total.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.